Skip to main content

 Intermediate

-Understanding the of compounded peptides requires a closer look at the two primary types of compounding pharmacies ∞ 503A and 503B.
+Understanding the regulatory landscape of compounded peptides requires a closer look at the two primary types of compounding pharmacies ∞ 503A and 503B.
 These designations, derived from the respective sections of the FD&C Act, define the operational scope and regulatory requirements for these facilities.
 While both are involved in compounding, their roles and the rules they must follow differ significantly, which in turn affects the availability of certain peptides for therapeutic use.

 A 503A compounding pharmacy is what most people picture when they think of a traditional pharmacy that prepares customized medications for specific patients based on a prescription.
 These pharmacies are licensed by state boards of pharmacy and are subject to their oversight.